 Red bean ‘ice cream’ can easily be found in convenience stores, and many types do not contain dairy.
 The ingredients of the one below are: sugar, adzuki beans, starch syrup, cornstarch (non-genetically modified corn) and salt.

-The following chocolates do not contain any dairy as an ingredient.
-However, they may have cross-contamination from milk being processed in the same factory, so they have a warning on the package that makes it look like dairy is an ingredient.
-Look for some of the following choices in convenience stores.
+The following Meiji chocolates do not contain any dairy as an ingredient.
+However, they may have cross-contamination from milk being processed in the same factory or on the same line, so in this case, the warning on the package that makes it look as if dairy is an ingredient only means that particles may be present from cross-contamination.

-There is also a three-pack available in some stores, but probably not convenience stores, that contains small portions of all of the above varieties.
+There is also a three-pack available in some stores that contains small portions of Comfort Bitter, Elegant Bitter, and Blossom Bitter.

-The ball type of the Cacao Blocks contains shellac, produced from insects, so they are not vegan.
+The ball type in the Chocolate Effects series contains shellac, produced from insects, so they are not vegan.
+It’s listed as 光沢剤 kōtaku-zai, (food) polisher/brightener.

 Most jelly in Japan is made with agar (seaweed) rather than gelatine, although you should still check the list of ingredients.
 Look for: